How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-Transmission is installed on Ubuntu with the package source that fits your release, whether that means Ubuntu’s own repository, the 24.04 and 22.04 PPA, or the Flathub build.
+Transmission is ready on Ubuntu through the package source that fits your release: the Ubuntu GTK package for the lowest-maintenance path, the PPA for matching 4.1.1 packages on 24.04 or 22.04, or Flathub for a current desktop build outside APT.
 If you want to compare another BitTorrent client with a stronger Web UI story, install qBittorrent on Ubuntu.
-If sandboxed desktop apps make more sense for your system, install Flatpak on Ubuntu for the broader app catalog.

 Search LinuxCapable